Skip to main content

 console.log(ce.parse(mfe.value).json);

-Alternatively, you can associate the customized compute engine with the mathfields in the document:
+Alternatively, the customized compute engine can be associated with the mathfields in the document:

 MathfieldElement.computeEngine = ce;